Pico/phpBB-Reputation-System/README.md

 * and more

 ## Quick Install
-You can install this on the latest copy of the develop branch ([phpBB 3.2](https://github.com/phpbb/phpbb3)) by following the steps below:
+You can install this on the latest copy of phpBB ([phpBB 3.2](https://github.com/phpbb/phpbb3)) by following the steps below:

 1. Download the latest repository.
 2. Unzip the downloaded release, and change the name of the folder to `reputation`.